 - (3) Public comment.
-Except as otherwise provided in WAC 173-401-725, the permitting authority shall provide a minimum of thirty days for public comment on actions described in subsection (2)(a) of this section. - This comment period begins on the date of: publication of publication of notice in the Permit Register or publication in the newspaper of largest general circulation in the area of the facility applying for the permit, whichever is later.: - (i) [Name Clean Air Agency]: publication of notice in the newspaper of largest general circulation in the area of the facility; or - (i) All other permitting authorities: posting of notice on their web site. - (b) No proposed permit shall be issued until the public comment period has ended and the permitting authority has prepared a response to the comments received. - (4) Public hearings.
+Except as otherwise provided in WAC 173-401-725, the permitting authority shall provide a minimum of thirty days for public comment on actions described in subsection (2)(a) of this section. - (a) This comment period begins on the date of posting notice on their web site;

+publication of notice in the Permit Register or publication in the newspaper of largest general circulation in the area of the facility applying for the permit, whichever is later. - (b) No proposed permit shall be issued until the public comment period has ended and the permitting authority has prepared a response to the comments received. - (4) Public hearings.
 The applicant, any interested governmental entity, any group or any person may request a public hearing within the comment period required under subsection (3) of this section.
 Any such request shall indicate the interest of the entity filing it and why a hearing is warranted.
 The permitting authority may, in its discretion, hold a public hearing if it determines significant public interest exists.
 Any such hearing shall be held at a time(s) and place(s) as the permitting authority deems reasonable.
-The permitting authority shall provide at least thirty days prior notice of any hearing. - (5) The permitting authority shall keep a record of the commentors and issues raised during the public participation process.
-Such records shall be available to the public.
+The permitting authority shall provide at least thirty days prior notice of any hearing.